-After the successful proposal defense, students should provide the research updates through annual meetings or reports with their thesis committee until their graduation.
-While conducting doctoral research, students should perform professionally in a research lab including compliance with safety and regulatory requirements for their research projects.
+After the successful proposal defense, students should provide their research updates through annual meetings or reports with their thesis committee until their graduation.
+While conducting doctoral research, students should perform professionally in a research lab and be in compliance with safety and regulatory requirements for their research projects.
 During the doctoral program, students must satisfy their fundamental and advanced teaching requirements by participating in mentored teaching experiences in the department for two or three semesters, by attending professional development workshops from the Teaching Center, and by presenting at least two formal presentations at the local level or at a national or international conference.
 Upon completion of the thesis, students must present the thesis in a public forum and successfully defend the thesis before their thesis committee.

 For more detailed guidelines, please refer to the EECE doctoral studies handbook available on the EECE Graduate Degree Programs webpage.